NSalem/BanditConf/README.md

 The model that predicts confidence better accross participants seems to be Q2V1 (protected exceedance probability >.99), that is, a model that learns the outcome means optimistically and that uses information about the outcome variance.

 ### Model identifiability
 We have seen that models Q1 and Q2V1 offer the best explanation of choice and confidence respectively, but two different models could produce the same output if the conditions in which they are tested are limited.
 What if the task is not suited to unbiasedly distinguish well between the models?
-To test that, one can run simulations for each model, fit all models on the simulated behaviors, and count how many times the correct generative model would be deemed the best by model comparison.
+To test that, one can run simulations for each model, fit all models on the simulated behaviors, and count how many times the correct generative model would be deemed the best by model comparison [(Wyart, Palminteri and Koechlin,2017)](https://www.ncbi.nlm.nih.gov/pubmed/28476348).
 This allows to create a matrix like this:
 <img src="./Plots/model_confusion.png">
 Where the desirable scenario is to have a "very diagonal" matrix.
 Unifortunately, it is not the case here, it seems there is a strong bias towards models with fewer parameters, such that Q1 is considered the best when Q2 is the real underlying model.
 A similar thing happens for Q2V1 and Q1V2, which are confused with Q1V1.
 The models using the "satisficing choice rule" are also confused with Q1.
 Therefore, regardless of the model comparison done above, we cannot say with precision that Q2V1 is better at explaining confidence than Q1V1, since the task is not suited to distiniguish between both.
 The only possible distinction seems to be between models that use variance to guide choice (Q1V1,Q2V1,Q1V2) and models that do not (Q1,Q2).